Identifying Instabilities with Quantum Geometry in Flat Band Systems

 Moreover, independently tuning the magnitude of $\eta_{\sigma}$ further for opposite spins can induce an independent momentum shift in the Bloch vector patterns of $\boldsymbol{b}$ and $\boldsymbol{b}^R$ (see \figref{fig:supp} in SM \cite{Note1}).
 While perfect nesting for the pairing order $\Delta_{\boldsymbol{Q}}$ no longer holds for any center-of-mass momentum $\boldsymbol{Q}$, the resulting shifted nesting scenario resembles that of conventional metals under Zeeman splitting, where an energy shift between opposite-spin Fermi surfaces disrupts the original pairing condition but may favor an FFLO state~\cite{PhysRev.135.A550, Larkin:1964wok, Kinnunen_2018, annurev:/content/journals/10.1146/annurev-conmatphys-031119-050711}.
-A similar claim regarding the potential realization of the FFLO phase has been reported in Ref.~\onlinecite{Sun.Law.2024} based on a mean-field calculation.